Troubleshooting

 Troubleshooting logs

-Missing logs
+Missing files or logs

-You must specify the correct log location in the build configuration through the launch parameters, a configuration variable, or both.
-Like the query protocol, the log location implemented in a build must match the log location in all build configurations pointing to that build.
-The code block shows how to use the $$log_dir$$
+• Specify the correct log and file locations in the build configuration through the launch parameters, a configuration variable, or both.
+Like the query protocol, the log and file locations implemented in a build must match the log and file location in all build configurations pointing to that build.
+The following code blocks show how to use the $$log_dir$$ and $$file_dir$$ configuration variable in the launch parameters.

--logFile $$log_dir$$/Engine.log -dataPath $$log_dir$$
+-logFile $$log_dir$$/Engine.log -dataPath $$files_dir$$

-Note: If you built your game using Unreal Engine, you’ll need to redirect your logs before you can access them from the Unity Dashboard.
+Note: If you built your game using Unreal Engine, you’ll need to redirect your logs before you can access them from the Unity Cloud Dashboard.

-in the launch parameters.
-If you're using a Unity build and not seeing any log files in the dashboard, try using -logFile $$log_dir$$/logfile.log
+Note: If your server executable is a Unity build, use -logFile $$log_dir$$ in the launch parameters.
+If you're using a Unity build and not seeing any log files in the Unity Cloud Dashboard, try using -logFile $$log_dir$$/logfile.log.